The Mysterious Sisters

 "Room and meals are enough for wages… My sister eats a lot, so that's especially helpful."

 "Nkyuu, how embarrassing.
-Sorry for being a no-good sisteeeer."
+Sorry for being a no-good big sisteeeer."

 "Yes yes.
-As for a question… Who is Kuro-senpai?
+As for a question… Kuro-senpai, what is she?
 Some kind of ace assassin?
-Oh, um, you don't have to answer if it would put our lives at risk.
+Oh, um, you don't have to answer if knowing would put our lives at risk.
 As a fellow dog-ear, I was just a bit curious.
-Being able to go toe-to-toe with my sister at that age is quite the 'anomaly.'"
+Being able to hold her own in close combat with my sister at that age is quite the 'anomaly.'"

 "Ahh, yeah.
 Well, even I don't really know."

-Kuro—that is, Niku Kuroinu's true identity is unknown even to me, her master, aside from her being a dog-eared beastkin.
+Kuro, that is, Niku Kuroinu's true identity is unknown to me beyond her being my slave and a dog-eared beastkin.
 Judging by her eye and hair color, I think she might have some hero blood in her though.

 After all, her current daily DP is 160 DP.
-Considering that Gozoh, our village's adventurer representative, gives 85 DP per day, you can see how abnormal that value is.
-How did she get like this?
+Considering that Gozoh, our village's representative adventurer, gives 85 DP per day, you can see how abnormal that value is.
+How did this happen?
 Is she just a bundle of talent?

 "Come to think of it, I haven't asked about your ranks.
 What are they?"

 "We're both C-Rank.
-But I think we're B-Rank level in strength.
+But I think we have B-Rank level strength.
 We just haven't taken the promotion exam."

-"Nobles have too many hassles.
-You get taxed heavily when you hit B-Rank, and C-Rank is comfortable enough for dungeon diving without those restrictions.
-Especially as beastkin, some countries are annoying about it."
+"Nobility comes with too many hassles.
+You get taxed more heavily at B-Rank, and C-Rank is comfortable enough for dungeon diving.
+Especially for beastkin, some countries are really annoying about it."

 Is that how it works.
-I feel like I understand now why there are so many C-Rank adventurers.
+I feel like I understand now why the C-Rank layer is so thick.

 After that, we chatted amicably for a while before wrapping up the interview.

-The fool—… the carefree, airheaded Setsuna with her constant smile, and the reliable Nayuta.
+The stup… the carefree, easygoing Setsuna with her constant smile, and the reliable Nayuta.

 They're uneven in various ways, but they seem well-balanced as sisters.
-I have to say they're good sisters.
+I have to admit they make a good pair.

-"By the way, Setsuna… the older sister made a joke about my question."
+"By the way, Setsuna… the older sister made a joke in response to my question."

 When I asked "why did you come here," she answered "we walked here."
 In Japanese, that's not an uncommon misunderstanding.
 But in the common language, there's a clear difference between "why" and "how."

-How is it in this world?
+How does it work in this world's language?
 I asked Rokuko.

-"—Come to think of it, that was a strange answer, wasn't it?"
+"… Come to think of it, that was a strange answer."

 Now then, just who are these sisters?